Skip to Content

 Greenheart Treewalk

-Suspended 20 metres (65 feet) in the air, thrill-seekers can enjoy the aerial views along the 300-metre (1,000 foot) trail.
+Suspended 20 meters (65 feet) in the air, thrill-seekers can enjoy the aerial views along the 300-meter (1,000 foot) trail.
 The suspension bridges are part of the BC Botanical Gardens which opens to the public from April 1 to October 31.

 To reach the Treewalk, visitors must walk about one kilometer through the botanical garden.
 Closed-toe shoes are highly recommended, and as you walk from platform to platform, you can admire the old-growth cedars and Douglas fir trees commonly found in a BC rainforest.